 You must have a health and safety policy in place.
 You must also have a health and safety lead – a person responsible for health and safety.
-It may be short, as it connects to:
+It may be short, as it connects to other documentation you must have as a training provider:

 • emergency procedures